aellawind/Baking-Bites/README.md

 ~ Search: I am using javascript to manage the display of the search results after inputting in ingredients ~ Add Recipes: I am using javascript to manage the feedback after submission of recipes through link inputs ~ Add Your Own Recipe: I am using javascript to manage the results after submitting your own recipe

+Notes: Users can only submit recipes from specific websites, for which I've written the code for proper parsing.